See the latest updates and information regarding the COVID-19 pandemic, including a list of University contact information at semo.edu/covid19.

 Color blocks boldly display the Southeast color palette, merging photography, type, and color into one seamless composition.
 Color blocks can be inset or bleed off the page.

 When placing a color block over a photograph, always set the transparency to multiply.
-However, using this technique with a black-and-white photo can obscure the color block.
-To avoid this, follow the steps below.

 The diagonal line is a subtle but dynamic graphic element.
 It can frame a particular element on the page, lead viewers through a composition, or intersect with typography for a visually compelling headline.